 If your dog is making decisions like these, you’re probably going to also see them doing things like pooping in the closet, pooping in your shoes, or pooping in the garage.
 If you have reason to believe your dog is having digestional problems like irritable bowel syndrome (signs include bloating and diarrhea), your next stop should be to the vet for a check-up.

 But if you can rule that out, then your dog is pooping in the shower almost certainly due to anxiety problems.
-You would then handle this through behavioral training, which we’ll cover in the last section of this article.
+You would then handle this through behavioral training, which we went over in the first section of this article.

 What Smell Repels Dogs From Pooping in the Shower?

 Vinegar is a smell that repels dogs from pooping in places, but you shouldn’t put it in the shower because it will make it too slippery and dangerous.
 If you have a bathmat that doesn’t have natural fibers which might be damaged, make a 50/50 mix of water and distilled white vinegar in a spray bottle and squirt the mat to dissuade your dog from pooping in your shower.